astropy/astropy/docs/development/pd/contributing.rst

 Creating a feature branch
 -------------------------

-Your local ``main`` branch should always reflect the current state of pandas repository.
+Your local ``main`` branch should always reflect the current state of astropy repository.
-First ensure it's up-to-date with the main pandas repository.
+First ensure it's up-to-date with the main astropy repository.

 .. code-block:: shell